Azure-Samples/azure-sql-db-vector-search/README.md

 This repo hosts samples meant to help use the new **Native Vector Support in Azure SQL DB** feature.
 We illustrate key technical concepts and demonstrate how you can store and query embeddings in Azure SQL data to enhance your application with AI capabilities.

 > [!IMPORTANT]
-> These functions are in preview and is subject to change.
-Preview features are not meant for production use and are subject to additional terms of use.
-Read everything about how to access the Early Adopter Preview here: [Early Adopter Preview of Native Vector Support](https://aka.ms/azuresql-vector-eap-announcement)
+> Vector Functions are in Public Preview.
+Learn the details about vectors in Azure SQL here: https://aka.ms/azure-sql-vector-public-preview

 ## Prerequisites